An Extension of Fast Iterative Shrinkage-thresholding to Riemannian Optimization for Sparse Principal Component Analysis: Abstract

 \section{Abstract}

-Sparse PCA, an important variant of PCA, attempts to find sparse loading vectors when conducting dimension reduction.
-This paper considers the Riemannian optimization problem related to the ScoTLASS model for the sparse PCA which can impose orthogonality and sparsity simultaneously.
-We extend FISTA from the Euclidean space to the Riemannian manifold to solve this problem, leading to the accelerated Riemannian proximal gradient method.
-Since the optimization problem is essentially non-convex, a safeguard strategy is introduced in the algorithm.
-Moreover, a diagonal weighting strategy is also proposed which can further improve the computational efficiency of the Riemannian proximal methods.
-Numerical evaluations establish the computational advantages of the proposed methods over the existing proximal gradient methods on manifold.
-Convergence of the methods to stationary point has also been rigorously justified.
+{ Sparse principal component analysis (PCA), an important variant of PCA, attempts to find sparse loading vectors when conducting dimension reduction.
+This paper considers the \kw{nonsmooth} Riemannian optimization problem associated with the ScoTLASS model \cite{JoTrUd2003a} for sparse PCA which can impose orthogonality and sparsity simultaneously. \kw{A Riemannian proximal method is proposed in the work of Chen \etal \cite{CMSZ2019} for the efficient solution of this optimization problem.
+In this paper, two acceleration schemes are introduced.
+First and foremost, we extend the FISTA method from the Euclidean space to the Riemannian manifold to solve sparse PCA, leading to the accelerated Riemannian proximal gradient method.
+Since the Riemannian optimization problem for sparse PCA is essentially non-convex, a restarting technique is adopted to stabilize the accelerated method without sacrificing the fast convergence.
+Second, a diagonal preconditioner is proposed for the Riemannian proximal subproblem which can further accelerate the convergence of the Riemannian proximal methods.
+Numerical evaluations establish the computational advantages of the proposed methods over the existing proximal gradient methods on a manifold.
+Additionally, a short result concerning the convergence of the Riemannian subgradients of a sequence is established, which, together with the result in the work of Chen \etal \cite{CMSZ2019}, can show the stationary point convergence of the Riemannian proximal methods. } }